 Travel mistakes are just a part of the game; they’re part of the (sometimes frustrating) fun of travel.
 While we all make them and we’ve all done things we feel silly about while traveling, there are a few travel mistakes you can avoid with the proper knowledge.
-So roll your sleeves up, get your pen and paper out (or iPhone, whatever!) and get ready to take some notes!

 Growing up in Arizona, learning Spanish was something that every kid did.
 We started language classes pretty early on, around 2nd grade, and most of us continued learning Spanish until halfway through high school.
 On top of that, I went to a Waldorf school kindergarten through 6th grade, and seeing as Waldorf was founded in Germany, we were also taught German.